-- Sector and Industry risks low risk - Use of unskilled, temporary, seasonal or foreign labour by our contractors who provide transportation or storage services.
-However, we have contract agreements is in place with all contractors which includes service level expectations and payment terms and an obligation for the contractor to pay their workers (if any) in accordance with any relevant industrial instruments (i.e. a modern award or relevant enterprise agreement); - Products and Services risks low risk - Some of our delivery timeframes during harvest period may require contractors to engage in excessive working hours.
-All contracting agreements includes reasonable service level expectations and fair payment terms and an obligation for the contractor to pay their workers (if any) in accordance with any relevant industrial instruments (i.e. a modern award or relevant enterprise agreement); - Geographic risks low to medium risk - The countries from which the buyers of our produce originate, or provide service to, may have inadequate protections for workers, including no or weak capacity to effectively monitor workplace standards and enforce compliance with national standards.
+- Sector and Industry risks low risk - Whilst no instance of modern slavery has been identified, we acknowledge that in the transportation and storage of our product, there is likely to be the use of unskilled, temporary, seasonal or foreign labour by our contractors. - Products and Services risks low risk - Some of our delivery timeframes during harvest period may require contractors to engage in overtime work. - Geographic risks low to medium risk - The countries from which the buyers of our produce originate, or provide service to, may have inadequate protections for workers, including no or weak capacity to effectively monitor workplace standards and enforce compliance with national standards.

-Overall, we have assessed the modern slavery risk in our Produce Marketing category to be low.
+Overall, we have assessed the modern slavery risk in our Product Marketing category to be low.
 This assessment is based on the controls we have in place to counter the above identified risk factors including, but not limited to:

-Review 100% of the modern slavery statements of those customers who had published a statement to better understand our customer's exposure to modern slavery risk.
+- We have contract agreements in place for the transportation and storage of our product which includes reasonable service level expectations and fair payment terms and an obligation for the contractor to pay their workers (if any) in accordance with any relevant industrial instruments (i.e. a modern award or relevant enterprise agreement); - Review 100% of the modern slavery statements of the top 10 customers, and others who had published a statement to better understand our customer's exposure to modern slavery risk.
 The majority of our customers are large-scale businesses that have an obligation to protect human rights in their operations and supply chains and the requirements to actively identify and report on any indication of modern slavery within their operations and supply chains.

-4. Risk Management and Future Actions (Criteria 5, 7)
+4. Risk Management Progress and Continued Actions